ai-winter/python_motion_planning/README.md

 * [DWA: ](https://www.ri.cmu.edu/pub_files/pub1/fox_dieter_1997_1/fox_dieter_1997_1.pdf) The Dynamic Window Approach to Collision Avoidance

+## Curve Generation
+* [Dubins: ]() On curves of minimal length with a constraint on average curvature, and with prescribed initial and terminal positions and tangents

 # Acknowledgment
 * Our visualization and animation framework of Python Version refers to [https://github.com/zhm-real/PathPlanning](https://github.com/zhm-real/PathPlanning).
 Thanks sincerely.